 When training Nosework, the qtips will always be in some type of "container" so that the qtips are not exposed.
 Also, we don't want the dogs to chew or swallow the scented qtips either!
 The small tin in your kit is used for this purpose.
 I would also recommend having a plastic version of the small "tin" that you put the 3-5 qtips in for training.
-We will call these "qtip containers".
+We will call these "qtip"

+containers".
 Sometimes a dog can get used to looking for/smelling a tin with odor.
-Eventually, we will move to other qtip containers like straws or heat shrink tubes.
+Eventually we will move to other qtip containers like straws or heat shrink tubes.
 I have found some dogs have difficulty with the transition from the metal tin to other types of qtip containers if they stay on the tin for a long time.
-Usually, it's a visual thing when they can't "see" the tin, they aren't sure or will alert on something that looks like a tin if they are near source.
+Usually it's a visual thing when they can't "see" the tin, they aren't sure or will alert on something that looks like a tin if they are near source.

 When you are preparing your qtip containers to place the qtips in, always work in an area where you can safely take the qtips out of the jar and into the container.
+Use tweezers!

-- Avoid dropping gtips on the floor or work surface. - Avoid getting odor on the outside of the tin - Avoid getting odor on your hands.
-You can use disposable gloves or wash your hands immediately after preparing your tins. - Use a tablecloth or mat in case you do drop one.
+- Avoid dropping qtips on the floor or work surface. - Avoid getting odor on the outside of the tin - Avoid getting odor on your hands.
+You can use disposable gloves or wash your hands immediately after preparing your tins.
+Vinegar is recommended to get odor off your hands. - Use a table cloth or mat in case you do drop one.

-When we start using large containers for searching, we will call these "search containers", you'll put the qtip container (with qtips inside) inside the vented container.
-Examples of search containers are the ORT boxes, plastic Tupperware containers and eventually luggage, bags, etc that can be used in the container element searches.
+When we start using large containers for searching, we will call these "search containers".
+You'll put the qtip container (with qtips inside) inside the vented container.
+Examples of search containers are the ORT boxes, plastic tupperware containers and eventually luggage, bags, etc that can be used in the container element searches.